tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #### Replay Properties {#replay-time}

-As noted in {{zero-rtt-data}}, TLS provides only a limited inter-connection mechanism for replay protection for data sent by the client in the first flight.
+As noted in {{zero-rtt-data}}, TLS provides a limited mechanism for replay protection for data sent by the client in the first flight.

 The "obfuscated_ticket_age" parameter in the client's "early_data" extension SHOULD be used by servers to limit the time over which the first flight might be